kerimoyle/libcellml-tutorials/tutorials/combine2020/annotateModel.rst

 .. container:: dothis

     **2.a** Create an Annotator item and use its setModel function to pass in the parsed mystery model.
-    The :code:`item` function returns a :code:`libcellml::AnyItem`, a :code:`std::pair` whose first attribute is a libcellml::CellMLElement enumeration; and second attribute is a :code:`std::any` cast of the item itself.
+    The :code:`item` function returns a :code:`libcellml::AnyItem`, a :code:`std::pair` whose first attribute is a libcellml::CellmlElementType enumeration; and second attribute is a :code:`std::any` cast of the item itself.

 .. container:: dothis

     **2.b** Retrieve the item with an id of "marco".
-    Use the helper function :code:`getItemTypeAsString` or :code:`get_item_type_from_enum` to convert the enumeration of its type into a string, and print to the terminal.
+    Use the helper function :code:`getCellmlElementTypeFromEnum` or :code:`get_item_type_from_enum` to convert the enumeration of its type into a string, and print to the terminal.

 .. code-block:: terminal